crispcat/swmon/README.md

 ![img.png](img_1.png)

 ## How It Works
 Swmon scans network blocks with ping.
-Then, try to gather system information, LLDP connectivity, and STP port statuses from alive hosts via SNMP.
+Then, try to gather system information and LLDP links from alive hosts via SNMP.
 Finally, it work to "connect all the ends" and build a logical topology of the network.
-And writes it to Nagios config.

 ### Output
 As a result of the scan swmon will generate three files: